-It should be noted that the comments on groundwater conditions are based on observations made at the time of the investigation (July, August and September 2015) and that changes in the groundwater level could occur due to seasonal effects and also changes in drainage conditions.
+It should be noted that the comments on groundwater conditions are based on observations made at the time of the investigation (July, August and September 2015 with return visits in December 2016 and February 2017) and that changes in the groundwater level could occur due to seasonal effects and also changes in drainage conditions.
+Monitoring has been carried out within three seasons, and no distinct changes have occurred, with no presence of groundwater beneath the site.